Analysis | Andrew Cuomo’s nursing home problem is getting worse

 It’s true that Florida had seen a surge in cases and deaths at that time.

 Data suggested that about half of Florida’s deaths from covid-19 had occurred in nursing homes at the beginning of the pandemic.
 Over time, that percentage dropped.
-After New York updated its data to properly tally deaths of nursing-home residents, the percentage of covid-19 deaths in the state which occurred among residents and staff jumped above the percentage seen in Florida.
+After New York updated its data to properly tally deaths of nursing home residents, the percentage of covid-19 deaths in the state that occurred among residents and staff jumped above the percentage seen in Florida.
 (If one excludes those deaths identified as “probable,” that’s not the case.)

-There were apparently at least two reasons that, in late September, the state of New York was not terribly interested in revealing the true number of deaths among nursing-home residents and staff.
-One was the reason cited by DeRosa, that the Justice Department had launched a political probe of the state’s actions.
+There were apparently at least two reasons that, in late September, the state of New York was not terribly interested in revealing the true number of deaths among nursing home residents and staff.
+One was the reason cited by DeRosa: that the Justice Department had launched a political probe of the state’s actions.
 The other was the one made apparent in that Sept.
-30 briefing (during which, we’ll note, DeRosa jumped in to say that it “defies logic” to blame nursing-home deaths on the March advisory): that New York was simply doing better than other states on the metric.
+30 briefing (during which, we’ll note, DeRosa jumped in to say that it “defies logic” to blame nursing home deaths on the March advisory): that New York was simply doing better than other states on the metric.

 Two weeks later, Cuomo published a book called “American Crisis: Leadership Lessons from the COVID-19 Pandemic.”
 It touted his handling of the pandemic.

-Note: This article was updated with Azzopardi’s statement.